jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ## Studying music on guitar

 Over 2000 years ago,
-the Greek philosopher and mathematician Pythagoras laid the foundations of Western music by studying the properties of vibrating strings.
+a Greek philosopher and mathematician names Pythagoras laid the foundations of Western music by studying the properties of vibrating strings.

 Today,